kezenator/adventofcode/README.md

     that didn't re-use any already existing paths becuase that would mean there is a "better" cheat).
     Eventually worked out my problems and realized it's a super simple problem iterating over (a well chosen subset) of the combinations of cheat start and end points from the original path.
 Rayon parallel iterator over the start point (with sub-iteration over the end point) gives a solution in 0.4s even in debug mode.
+Clearly learnt something from day 6 as I was on the right path from the beginning - just tired and made silly mistakes.
+It's been a very big week!